Aleksa Uskoković

-Aleksa Uskoković (Алекса Ускоковић, born August 30, 1999) is a Serbian professional basketball player for Borac Čačak of the Basketball League of Serbia and the ABA League.
+Aleksa Uskoković (Алекса Ускоковић, born August 30, 1999) is a Serbian professional basketball player for Studentski centar of the Prva A Liga and the ABA League.

 Early career

 Uskoković started to play basketball for the youth teams of Crvena zvezda.
 He played the Euroleague Basketball Next Generation Tournaments for the Crvena zvezda U18 (2015–2017).
 In the 2015–16 season Uskoković was included into Crvena zvezda U18 team although he was younger than the other boys.
 He was one of the best players at the 2016 Euroleague Adidas Next Generation Tournament in which his team reached the finals.
 In the following season, Uskoković helped U18 Crvena zvezda mts team to win the national championship and to qualify for the 2017 Euroleague Adidas Next Generation Tournament.
 He was the MVP of the Euroleague Adidas Next Generation Qualification Tournament in Belgrade.

 Professional career

 On September 8, 2017, Uskoković signed a four-year contract with his hometown team FMP.
 He averaged 4.8 points and 2.7 assists per game during the 2019–20 ABA League season.
 On July 30, 2020, Uskoković signed a four-year contract with a Belgrade-based Crvena zvezda.
 On December 12, 2020, Uskoković recorded a double-double in a 111–75 win over FMP, making 10 points and 10 assists.
 He was loaned to Mega Basket on 30 December 2021 for the rest of the 2021–22 season.
 On 15 August 2022, he agreed with Mega for one-year extension.